CalPolyRoboCup/robocup-ai/src/pygame_simulator/README.txt

 This is a pygame based simulator for the robocup competition.

+use the Pysim.add_action(action, index, is_blue) function of the Pysim object to place actions on robots.
+Directly adding an action onto a robot risks peeking at the unnoised true parameters.
+Currently noise of magnitude 0 is added.

+use step() function to advance the simulation.
+Step has an optional argument key_points that can be used for debuging. pass a list of points or a list of (point, size) to have them plotted in the draw() step.
+Negative values of size will be plotted with a different color.

 similar to GRsim networking code with the same API should be a plug and play replacement.
 This interface should be common to all "simulators" so that code can be easily tested in GSrim, Pysim, and physical robots without issue.